 Section 1.
 Wage Schedules.
 The City is prohibited from engaging in collective bargaining with general municipal employees on any form of compensation except for total base wages.
-Premium pay, merit pay, automatic pay progressions and any other form of supplemental compensation may be considered, but not bargained, by and with the City.
+Premium pay, merit pay, automatic pay progressions and any other form of supplemental compensation may be considered, but not bargained, by and with the City, and in the case of library employees, the Library Board of Trustees.
 The City may bargain with units comprised exclusively of public safety or transit employees in accordance with 2011 WI Acts 10 & 32 on any mandatory and/or permissive subject of bargaining.
 The base wages for all represented employees are subject to negotiation.

 - A) Addendum "A" establishes the wage schedules for all exempt and non-exempt positions not governed by a labor contract.
 Employees who previously received longevity payments will be frozen at that longevity payment amount for the duration of his/her continuous employment.
-Employees not currently on the longevity schedule and employees hired after January 1, 2012 are not eligible for longevity payment. - B) Wages for the positions of Mayor, Alderperson, and Municipal Judge are as established by Resolution of the Common Council. - C) Wages for seasonal positions are as detailed in the "Seasonal Hiring Policy." - D) Wages for other positions are as established in collective bargaining agreements.
+Employees not currently on the longevity schedule and employees hired after January 1, 2012 are not eligible for longevity payment.
+Library employees not currently on the longevity schedule and library employees hired after January 1, 2014 are not eligible for longevity payment. - B) Wages for the positions of Mayor, Alderperson, and Municipal Judge are as established by the Common Council. - C) Wages for seasonal positions are as detailed in the "Seasonal Hiring Policy."
+Wages for Library seasonal positions are set by the Manitowoc Public Library Board of Trustees. - D) Wages for other positions are as established in collective bargaining agreements.